 A: A CMS should be easy to use.
 It should have tools that allow a marketer to drag and drop components and easily design or edit a page or experience.
 That's key criteria for a CMS, because technically you don't need a CMS to deliver content.
 You can do it all through code.
 But with a CMS, it should become easy for marketing teams to create, publish, and work with content in an intuitive way.

 Other capabilities a CMS should have include workflow tools.
 You might have 100 people working to deliver content.
 You have some people who are just creating the content.
 You might have business managers who need to approve the content.
 Maybe some of the content needs to go through legal.

 There are all these workflows that need to be set up, so you make sure you have the right people approving and reviewing content before it’s published.
-The CMS should provide different gate checks for making sure everything is organised and done in a timely manner, that the content is reviewed by the right people and that stale content gets removed.
+The CMS should provide different gate checks for making sure everything is organized and done in a timely manner, that the content is reviewed by the right people, and that stale content gets removed.